 FAQs

-ARUP’s In-House Test for Monkeypox Infection
+ARUP’s In-House Test for Mpox Infection

 Order Orthopoxvirus (includes monkeypox virus) by PCR (ARUP test code 3005716).